 “I am very fortunate to work with so many passionate and talented people through WHIMA and the American Health Information Management Association (AHIMA),” Limp said.
 “With these associations, I work on many projects—such as the Workshops and Webinar Team and RHIA Exam Item Writing—and take part in the Council for Excellence in Education (CEE).
 Collaborating with so many wonderful people makes this work an honor.”

-Limp received the award at WHIMA’s 2018 annual conference, which was held in Elkhart Lake, Wis. from May 9 to 11.
+Limp received the award at WHIMA’s 2018 annual conference, which was held in Elkhart Lake, Wisconsin.
 More than 500 people attended the three-day conference.

 UW-Parkside HIMT Program Director Serves as WHIMA President